Flubber (material)

 Flubber (named from the film The Absent-Minded Professor), Glorp, Glurch, or Slime is a rubbery polymer formed by cross-linking of polyvinyl alcohol (PVA) with a borate compound.
 Slime can be made by combining polyvinyl-acetate-based adhesives with borax.

-Reaction
+Chemical reaction

-The gelation process entails formation of a borate ester that crosslinks the chains of the PVA.
+The gelation process entails formation of a borate ester that cross links the chains of the PVA.
 Borate esters form readily by condensation of hydroxyl groups and the B-OH groups.

-The individual polymer chains are bound together by weak hydrogen bonds.
-The resulting polymer network is composed of strands of polyvinyl alcohol held together side-by-side by the borate molecules.
-It is evident that this cross linking is weak because of the ease with which the slime flows and pulls apart.
-However, even though this cross linking is weak, it does alter the properties of the resulting polymer.
+Flubber's unique texture comes from a polymer network formed by polyvinyl alcohol.
+Weak hydrogen bonds hold the polymer chains together, while borate molecules link them side by side.
+These weak bonds give flubber its distinctive ability to stretch, flow, and pull apart.

 Properties

 Flubber is a non-Newtonian fluid that flows under low stress, but breaks under higher stresses and pressures.
 This combination of fluid-like and solid-like properties makes it a Maxwell fluid.
 Its behavior can also be described as being viscoplastic or gelatinous.